 Ears and Eyes: This breed has medium-sized, round eyes that are, without exception, very dark in color.
-Dachshund breeder standards dictate that these dogs have rounded ears that are set close to the top of their heads.
+Breeder standards dictate that these dogs have rounded ears that are set close to the top of their heads.

-Tail: A dachshund puppy should have a narrow, tapered, medium-sized tail set in continuation with its spine.
+Tail: A puppy should have a narrow, tapered, medium-sized tail set in continuation with its spine.

 These dogs are courageous, outgoing and buoyant.
 Playful and fun-loving, they have strong hunting instincts and are well-known for chasing just about anything they can once they’re unleashed.
 In this regard, they’re much like the Welsh corgi and beagle.

 Training: Dachshunds are notoriously stubborn, independent and difficult to housebreak since they’d rather go to the bathroom on the rug than go outdoors in the winter, even though they know better.
 Positive reinforcement strategies tend to work best.
 Talk to a breeder for professional training recommendations.